 About This Interview

 Part of the local Los Angeles news scene for over 60 years, Stan Chambers (1923-2015) was instrumental in the national evolution of local television news coverage.
 Chambers worked at KTLA almost since its inception.
 In his four-hour Archive interview, Chambers discusses the many local events, breaking news stories and tragedies he has covered.
 He speaks on the 1949 Kathy Fiscus tragedy involving the rescue attempt of a little girl who was trapped in a well and also discusses hosting Frosty Frolics.
-Additionally, he talks about covering an above ground Nevada A-bomb test with television cameras for the first time; the first Telecopter' the Watts Riots, breaking the Rodney King beating story and many others.
-Karen Herman conducted the interview on July 28, 1998.
+Additionally, he talks about covering an above ground Nevada A-bomb test with television cameras for the first time; the first Telecopter, the Watts Riots, breaking the Rodney King beating story and many others.
+Karen Herman conducted the interview on July 28, 1998 in Los Angeles, CA.